Hyvaperuna/Project_update/docs/Rangeshift.md

 a. **Blue** denotes the areas where a stock-losing country (\#1) wants to defect
 b. **Yellow** denotes the areas where a stock-receiving country (\#2) wants to defect
 c. **Grey** denotes both countries are willing to cooperate.
-d. **White & black lines** indicate game strategies and the distribution of stock trajectories in a forward realization.
+d. **White & black lines** indicate game strategies and the distribution of stock trajectories in forward realizations.

 #### 3.1 Game strategies and stock trajectories WITH side-payment
 * $x$ axis =$\theta_0$, $y$ axis=speed of range shift ($k$)